eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Note that, as discussed in the first bullet in [Section 6.6.3.9](#6639-relying-party-instance-verifies-or-trusts-user-binding), the User authentication mechanisms implemented in the WSCA/WSCD will also play a role in ensuring User binding.
-User binding allows a Relying Party to trust that the person presenting a PID or attestation is in fact the subject of that PID or attestation.
+User binding allows a Relying Party to trust that the person presenting a PID or attestation is the User to whom the PID or the attestation was issued.

 ##### 6.5.3.4 Wallet Provider issues one or more Wallet Unit Attestations to the Wallet Unit